Search

 Instructions:

-1. Pour the hot tea over the dried currants and dates and set aside for at least 30 minutes.
+1. Pour the hot tea over the dried currants and dates and let soak for at least 30 minutes.

-4. In a separate small bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, salt, and cinnamon until well-combined.
+3. In a small bowl, whisk together the all-purpose flour, whole wheat flour, baking powder, salt, and cinnamon until well-combined.
 If using chopped pecans or walnuts, whisk them in as well.
 Set aside.

-6. Add the flour mixture into the wet ingredients and fold it in just until it is all moistened.
+5. Add the flour mixture into the wet ingredients and fold in until just moistened.
 Try not to over-mix the batter.
 It will be thick.

-7. Spread the batter into the prepared pan and evenly sprinkle the top of the batter with turbinado sugar.
+6. Spread the batter into the prepared pan and evenly sprinkle the top with turbinado sugar.

-8. Bake for 45 minutes, until a toothpick or knife inserted into the center of the bread comes out clean.
+7. Bake for 45 minutes until a toothpick or knife inserted into the center of the bread comes out clean.
 Add a little more time in 5-minute intervals if necessary.
 Cool for 10 minutes in the pan then turn out onto a wire rack.
-Allow to cool completely before slicing and serving with soft butter to spread.
+Allow to cool completely before slicing and serving with soft salted butter to spread.

 Enjoy!